 OpenText Cloud Edition Licensing Cost

-Organizations that previously purchased perpetual licenses, have an up-to-date maintenance and support contract with OpenText, and decide to upgrade to release 20.x CE (Cloud Edition) will have to pay a one-time professional services fee.
+In addition, they will have to pay a one-time professional services fee.
 OpenText Cloud Edition solutions can be implemented on-premises, in a hybrid environment, or in preferred virtual private clouds, such as AWS, Google Cloud Platform, or Microsoft Azure.
+When hosting the CE products in the cloud of choice, customers can maintain their OpenText Cloud Edition solutions themselves or have a 3rd party provider do the job for them.
+Ecodocx provides OpenText managed services for a variety of SMBs and Fortune 100 leaders.

-One of the major reasons why customers consider moving to the cloud is to reduce the cost of ownership (software hosting, maintenance, upgrades, enhancements).
-With the perpetual license, customers had to pay one time for a perpetual license, and yearly for maintenance, with the Cloud Edition in the OpenText Cloud, customers will have to pay a regular subscription fee, which will cover solution usage, managed services, and hosting costs.
+Organizations can also host their Cloud Editon solutions in the OpenText Cloud.
+One of the main reasons why customers consider moving to the cloud is to reduce the cost of ownership (software hosting, maintenance, upgrades, enhancements).
+With the perpetual license, customers had to pay one time for a perpetual license, and yearly for maintenance, with the Cloud Edition in the OpenText Cloud, customers will have to pay for yearly subscription renewal, which will cover the Cloud Edition solution usage, hosting costs (optional), managed services (optional).

 Moving OpenText to Cloud: Advisory Service